-How to Make a Tax-Free Payment Towards Your Nanny’s Student Loans – (expired on December 31, 2020) The CARES Act temporarily adds qualified student loan payments as acceptable tax-free contributions to education-related employee benefits.
+How to Make a Tax-Free Payment Towards Your Nanny’s Student Loans – The CARES Act temporarily adds qualified student loan payments as acceptable tax-free contributions to education-related employee benefits.
 Originally set to expire on December 31, 2020, the stimulus package extends this provision through 2025.

 Find links to your state’s labor department or other government agencies handling the impact of COVID-19.